XVFI: eXtreme Video Frame Interpolation

 Video frame interpolation (VFI) converts low frame rate (LFR) contents to high frame rate (HFR) videos by synthesizing one or more intermediate frames between given two consecutive frames, and then the videos of fast motion can be smoothly rendered in an increased frame rate, thus yielding reduced motion judder \cite{mackin2015,kuroki2014effects,kuroki2007psychophysical,daly2001engineering}.
 Therefore, it is widely used for various practical applications, such as adaptive streaming \cite{wu2015modeling}, novel view interpolation synthesis \cite{flynn2016deepstereo}, frame rate up conversion \cite{meyer2015phase, castagno1996method, yu2019hierarchical}, slow motion generation \cite{jiang2018super,bao2019depth,niklaus2018context,niklaus2017video,liu2017video,peleg2019net} and video restoration \cite{kim2020fisr, wang2019edvr, haris2020space, tian2020tdan}.
 However, VFI is significantly challenging, which is attributed to diverse factors such as occlusions, large motions and change of light.
 Recent deep-learning-based VFI has been actively studied, showing remarkable performances \cite{xu2019quadratic,bao2019depth,choi2020channel,shen2020blurry,lee2020adacof,gui2020featureflow,niklaus2020softmax,zhang2019flexible,chi2020all,park2020bmbc}.
 However, they are often optimized for existing LFR benchmark datasets of low resolution (LR), which may lead to poor VFI performance, especially for videos of 4K resolution (4096$\times$2160) or higher with very large motion \cite{ahn2019fasta, kim2020fisr}.
 Such 4K videos often contain frames of fast motion with extremely large pixel displacements for which conventional convolutional neural networks (CNNs) do not effectively work with receptive fields of limited sizes.

 To solve the above issues for deep learning-based VFI methods, we directly photographed 4K videos to construct a high-quality HFR dataset of high resolution, called X4K1000FPS.
 Fig. \ref{fig:teaser} shows some examples of our X4K1000FPS dataset.
-As shown, our videos of 4K resolution have a wide variety of textures, extremely large motions, zoomings and occlusions, which have never been seen in the previous VFI benchmark datasets \cite{baker2011database, soomro2012ucf101,perazzi2016benchmark,su2017deep,xue2019video}.
+As shown, our videos of 4K resolution have extremely large motions and occlusions.